Morzep

 You can look into both options to find colleges that interest you.
 You may choose to look further into a college based on their programs or sports teams if you think this will help you with your decision.
 Many school students get scholarships based on a particular program like music or a team they play for in high school.

 An important question that must be always at the forefront of your journey toward college.
 A college education is expensive.
 And so is college life.
 It’s always important to consider how you are going to get the money for college and if you need to apply for aid for college.
-Take this time to get familiar with the FAFSA application and CSS Profile and all the financial terms they use.
+Take this time to get familiar with the Free Application for Federal Student Aid (FAFSA) application and CSS Profile and all the financial terms they use.
 You can also start looking into college scholarships to see if there are any that you qualify for.

 Almost every college application requires you to submit letters of recommendation.
 Your recommendation letters will have to come from teachers, counselors, or sports coaches.
 11th grade is the best grade to start considering who you are going to ask for a letter of recommendation and send them your request.
 It’s always a good idea to ask teachers for recommendations in classes where you have excellent grades.